Classification of Champagne vineyards

 Map of the Champagne wine region.

 The classification of Champagne vineyards developed in the mid-20th century as a means of setting the price of grapes grown through the villages of the Champagne wine region.
-Unlike the classification of Bordeaux wine estates or Burgundy Grand cru vineyards, the classification of Champagne is broken down based on what village the vineyards are located in.
+Unlike the classification of Bordeaux wine estates or Burgundy grands crus vineyards, the classification in Champagne is based on what village the vineyards are located in.
 A percentile system known as the Échelle des Crus ("ladder of growth") acts as a pro-rata system for determining grape prices.
 Vineyards located in villages with high rates will receive higher prices for their grapes than vineyards located in villages with a lower rating.
-While the Échelle des Crus system was originally conceived as a 1-100 point scale, in practice, the lowest rated villages are rated at 80%.
-Premier crus villages are rated between 90 and 99 percent while the highest rated villages, with 100% ratings are Grand crus.
+While the Échelle des Crus system was originally conceived as a 1–100 point scale, in practice, the lowest rated villages are rated at 80%.
+Premiers crus villages are rated between 90 and 99 percent while the highest rated villages, with 100% ratings are grands crus.